iivanoo/covid-apps-observer/data/data_us/reports/resources/com.webmd.android___8.2.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.webmd.android 1 reviews"/>
 </p>

+> Do not get this app.
+YOU WILL BE SPAMMED.
+I am receiving daily emails.
+Tried to unsubscribe, but the emails still keep coming.
+I will be deleting this app<br> :date: __2020-11-25 22:41:50__

+> This site is worthless<br> :date: __2020-11-25 03:03:39__

 > This app sucks, its slooow, buttons work at random, when they decide to work at all, I couldn't even get far enough in the app to completely describe my ailments.
 I DON'T RECOMMEND!!
 I uninstalled immediately after this review.<br> :date: __2020-11-20 21:36:27__

 > Don't download, you'll get daily spamming.
 They don't accept unsubscribe.<br> :date: __2020-11-16 21:04:07__